-Candy Balance – Create your own balance to measure the weight of items around your house with candy as the measuring tool.
+Candy Balance – Create a balance to measure the weight of items around your house with candy as the measuring tool.

 Starburst Mosaics – Practice patterning by using Starbursts to create mosaic art.

-Licorice Geometry – This post suggests Wikki Stix as the manipulative for creating a series of geometric activities.
-You could easily use Twizzlers Pull N’ Peel instead.
+Licorice Geometry – This post suggests Twizzlers as the manipulative for creating a series of geometric activities.

 Gumdrop Bridges – Use gumdrops and toothpicks to create bridges while experimenting with various geometric shapes to determine which structures are the strongest.